UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

-If you’re like most people who are just getting into keto dieting to lose body fat or for other health benefits (like stabilizing your blood sugar), you’re probably itching to see and feel immediate results.
-You may even be obsessively eating healthy fats, monitoring your carb intake, and testing your blood glucose and blood-ketone and levels with a ketone meter and wondering why the test results fluctuate so often and so dramatically or why you’re not seeing instant drops in your blood sugar levels/blood glucose levels and rises in your blood ketone levels.
+If you’re like most people who start a keto diet to lose body fat or for other health benefits (like improving your blood sugar control), you’re probably eager to see and feel immediate results.
+You might be diligently eating healthy fats, tracking carbs, and testing your blood glucose and ketone levels, only to wonder why your results fluctuate or why blood sugar doesn’t drop and ketones don’t rise instantly.

-To this we say: have patience!
+To this we say, have patience!
 One of the biggest hurdles to success for new keto dieters is a mindset that you’re “supposed to be” further along on achieving your goals or more in a state of ketosis than you are.
-Plus, every single person reacts differently to a high-fat diet or any diet, so there’s no need to compare.
+Plus, people can react differently to a ketogenic diet or any diet, so there’s no need to compare.

 Retraining Your Body

-Getting into ketosis doesn’t happen immediately.
+Getting into nutritional ketosis, also known as euketonemia, doesn’t happen immediately.
 It takes your body anywhere from 2 to 7 days to get into ketosis, depending on a variety of factors, including your unique body, health, activity level, and dietary choices.

 Why does it take so long?
 Because you’re retraining your body!
 Ketosis is a natural metabolic process, where your body uses fat stores as its primary fuel source rather than glucose (carbohydrates).
-To activate this process and change your body’s preferred source of energy and metabolic state, you need to deprive your body of its usual go-to fuel by drastically lowering your carbohydrate intake and upping your fat intake (i.e. a high-fat, low-carbohydrate diet with moderate protein intake).
-Then you need to give your body time to adjust and your liver time to convert fat from your food and your body (adipose tissue) into ketones which will be used for energy.
+To activate this process and change your body’s preferred source of energy and metabolic state, you need to deprive your body of its usual go-to fuel by drastically lowering your carbohydrate intake and upping your fat intake while maintaining adequate protein intake.
+Then, you need to give your body time to adjust and your liver time to convert fat from your food and your body (adipose tissue) into ketones, which will be used for energy.

-Regardless of how long it takes you specifically, getting into nutritional ketosis has everything do with what you do and don’t eat.
-General guidelines for a ketogenic diet are to consume 70 to 80 percent of your daily calories from fats, 20 to 25 percent from protein, and 5 to 10 percent from carbohydrates, give or take depending on your lifestyle and other personal factors.
+Regardless of how long it takes you specifically, getting into nutritional ketosis has everything to do with what you eat and don’t eat.
+General guidelines for a ketogenic diet are to consume approximately 70 to 75 percent of your daily calories from fats, 20 to 25 percent from protein, and 5 to 10 percent from carbohydrates, give or take, depending on your lifestyle and other personal factors.

 How To Jumpstart Ketosis